 Final Thoughts on Consent Culture

-Sometimes consent culture is called “ask” vs. “guess” culture.
+A similar concept to consent culture is called “ask” vs. “guess” culture.
 “Ask” culture means we don’t assume what others want or prefer.
 Instead, we ask.
 “Guess” culture is built on the idea that often asking for things is presumptuous or rude, so we are expected to use unspoken cues to “guess” what people want.
 For some groups of people, generally, ask culture is much easier.
 For others, guess culture.

 Regardless of which is easier, “guess” culture is much more likely to lead to misunderstandings and harmful situations in most circumstances.
 The one major exception to this rule is within abusive situations.
 Asking an abuser is frequently more dangerous than attempting to guess their needs, as asking can trigger abuse if the abuser has an expectation that their needs will be anticipated.

-In general, autistic people prefer “ask” culture.
+In general, autistic people prefer the “ask” culture.
 The autistic brain processes social signals in such a way that often body language and facial expressions and other cues used in “guess” culture are hard for them.
-By contrast, people with anxiety disorders often prefer “guess” culture.
+By contrast, people with anxiety disorders often prefer a “guess” culture.
 It is often scary for them to ask directly and risk rejection or conflict.
-Those of us who are more flexible and can move back and forth comfortably between the two cultures can be a big help in helping those folks with communications issues that arise.
+Those who are more flexible and can move back and forth comfortably between the two cultures can be a big help in helping those folks with communications issues that arise.

-A special thanks to Dr. Adam Sanford, PhD,, sociologist and educator, for the lengthy discussion on “ask” vs. “guess” culture that contributed to this article.
+A special thanks to Dr. Adam Sanford, PhD., sociologist and educator, for the lengthy discussion on “ask” vs. “guess” culture that contributed to this article.
 All misunderstandings are my own.

 - Read other articles on this website (examples below)

 - Then, leave a comment or dozens of them.
 (Comments are moderated to protect the guilty.)